But the good news is that there are ways you can get rid of them!

 You can remove stains from your menstrual cup with household (3%) hydrogen peroxide.

-Household hydrogen peroxide is sold in brown bottles in drugstores and supermarkets, and it contains 3 percent hydrogen peroxide.
+Household hydrogen peroxide is sold in brown bottles in drugstores and supermarkets, and you should look for hydrogen peroxide that says 3%.

 So that's what you need for your cup.